JamesRobertHawk/jamesroberthawk.github.io/_posts/2021-08-11-chaos-the-devil-announcement.markdown

 My engine already boasts a really nice audio engine capable of loads of effects and 3D, everything that will be required to support this type of title.
 The issue is my skill when it comes to making audio is lacking.

-I have created the audio for previous titles and so I can certainly identify this is probably the area of greatest concern.
+I have created the audio for previous titles and so I can identify this is probably the area of greatest concern.
 I will give it a go, but I may have to outsource at least the music creation.

 # Milestones
-I have a full time job in the games industry and a wife pregnant with twins at the moment so needless to say I will be working part time (very part time) on this, so the milestones are certainly going to be flexible.
+I have a full time job in the games industry and a wife pregnant with twins at the moment so needless to say I will be working part time (very part time).
+The  following milestones are certainly going to be flexible.
 I am committing to no deadlines of any kind and will not be going down the crowdfunding routes.
+This project is a passion project.

 2021 - Vertical slice
 All features work, the game can be run, all menus are functional and some test levels run.
-Artwork is looking in keeping with PS1 era, no grey box but not final.
+Artwork is looking in keeping with PS1 era, no grey box but not at all final.

+2022 - First public announcement, marketing and game design Some simple marketing starts, see if there is any interest out there for a title such as this.
+Doesn't matter if not, I find preparing work for public consumption is a good way to push away some scrappy details and give a little polish to early work.
+Game story and design of characters begins.

-2022 - Public Alpha
+2023 - Public Alpha
-The entire game works, all levels and assets are completed to an alpha standard.
-The game can be downloaded and tested by the public for feedback.
+Game is completely working, time to get some feedback from the public.

-2023 - Game Release v1
+2023-2024 - Game Release v1
 Game will be released probably initially on Windows and probably in one store.
 I will then slowly roll out release on other platforms and stores based on game reception.

 ### References
 [1]Crash Bandicoot Dev Story
+[2]DOOM style level design